-HOUSTON (FOX 26) - My friend’s daughter had glanced at the news while she was playing and suddenly ran to her mother and asked, “Mommy, what if Santa can’t afford Christmas this year?”
-She had seen the affects in the aftermath of Harvey and was concerned after her own family had suffered damage due to the storm.
+My friend’s daughter had glanced at the news while she was playing and suddenly ran to her mother and asked, “Mommy, what if Santa can’t afford Christmas this year?”
+She had seen the affects in the aftermath of storms and having gone through storms of her own, including Harvey, was concerned.

-Not wanting to lie to your children but also not wanting to scare them, it’s important that parents be honest and explain that times are tough right now.
-Many families are trying to restore their homes and get back on track financially, while their children have holiday wish lists as big as the bills.
+Not wanting to lie to your children but also not wanting to scare them, it’s important that parents be honest and gently explain when times are rough.
+Families struggle to restore their home, their health, and their finances when their children have holiday wish lists as big as the bills.
 Parents will be more effective at teaching their children the true meaning of the holidays – sharing and caring for others – when they mentor responsible spending and answer their children’s questions with honesty and sensitivity.
 My friend’s daughter asked a serious question in her 7-year-old mind.
 Here are five important tips that can be used again and again as the holidays grow closer.

 - Santa has nothing to do with money.
 Santa is about feeling loved and cared for.
 The toy you love most and that will make you feel most loved is the one Santa will try his best to get.
 It is important that as a parent, you help guide your child with gift requests.
 If you know your child wants a $100 toy, and you can only afford $50, then suggest another toy that would make your child feel just as loved.
 Don’t do this in a critical manner, but in a loving, supportive manner.
-Something such as this, “I know you want that toy, but that is so much money for one toy.
+Something such as, “I know you want that toy, but that is so much money for one toy.
 What other toy could you get that would make you feel just as loved?”
-If you do this with a loving tone of voice, you are teaching compassion, understanding, and problem solving.
+You are teaching compassion, understanding, and problem solving.